jckhang/PUI2015_yz3079/HW3/README.md

 We can infer from those plots of population mean against sample size that the larger is the sample size, the closer is the sample mean to the population mean.

+## Assignment 2

+Follow and understand the notebook and repeat the z-test and chisq test for employment in an unsubsidized job.